Bruises in Children: What’s Normal and When to Worry

 “If you notice broken blood vessels in multiple spots around the body in the context of lots of bruising, you should see a doctor,” says Dr. Dixon.

 Black-and-blue knees and banged-up elbows are like a rite of passage for toddlers who are just learning to walk or older kids who are climbing trees.
 While you may have kissed away your child’s tears and put a bandage on his injury, it doesn’t mean you’re done worrying.
-Rebecca M. Dixon, MD, FAAP, a pediatrician at Indiana University Health, answers the most common questions about bruises in kids to help put your mind at ease.
+Rebecca M. Dixon, MD, FAAP, a pediatrician at Riley Children's Health, answers the most common questions about bruises in kids to help put your mind at ease.

 Those telltale marks that appear when your little one gets banged or bumped happen because the blood vessels underneath the skin’s surface break so that blood leaks out and forms a bruise.
 “For unclear reasons, girls tend to bruise more easily than boys.
 Fair-skinned children may appear to have more bruises than darker-skinned children,” says Dr. Dixon.